 declares the Lord.

-If the people had lived up to their end of the covenant there would have been no problem with it.
+If the people had lived up to their end of the covenant, there would have been no problem with it.
 But their failure to obey its terms was a constant problem.
 Even though the people constantly failed, God remained faithful to his end of the covenant.
 But that was not a condition that would last forever.
-Eventually, God would cancel that covenant.
+Eventually, God would cancel it.
 But he would also establish a new one, unlike the first one.

 This new covenant would be with the people of Israel.
 It might appear that it was to be made with the physical descendants of Abraham, Isaac, and Jacob, the ethnic Israelites.
-But this covenant, unlike the first one, is actually made to spiritual Israel.
-To all of God’s people whether they are ethnic Jews or Gentiles.
+But, unlike the first one, it is actually made with spiritual Israel.
+To all of God’s people, whether they are ethnic Jews or Gentiles.

 God’s Covenant People